CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 2. `postload`.
 This is executed after game.compiled.js is executed, but before window.startCrossCode.
 3. `ThisIsAVeryTemporaryNameThatWeNeedToAgreeOn` (Name subject to change.
 Unspecified.).
 This occurs directly before `ig.main`, which ensures the whole game has loaded and effectively gives the code free reign over Cubic Impact structures.
 4. `main`.
 This is executed at any time after the game has completely loaded and is running, i.e. `ig.ready` is true, `ig.game` exists, etc.

-### APIs

-No APIs are specified by this *particular* specification.

-However, APIs defined in other specifications may gain reference implementations using this specification.

-In this case, if licensing is favourable, it is preferable to use these decoupled reference implementations - as mods - rather than custom per-mod-loader implementations.

-In turn, the decoupled reference implementations themselves become standards and we don't have to handle multiple parallel implementations.

 ---